cookiejar/cookietemple/docs/adding_new_templates.rst

    We were pleasently surprised to see that someone already made a Github Action for brainfuck.

+7. | Finally, we add some documentation to :code:``

    That's it!
 You should now be able to try out your new template using :code:`cookietemple create` The template should be creatable, it should automatically lint after the creation and Github support should be enabled as well!
 If you run :code:`cookietemple list`
    Your new template should show up as well!